 Growing up, I hated all tubers: taro, cassava, potato, yam, etc. And since cooked hard squashes have similar texture to cooked tubers, I avoided them as well.
 Funny how your taste changes over time.
 I now love all kinds of tubers and root vegetables including all hard squashes.
 Kabocha or buttercup squash is my top favorite.
-This particular type of squash has lower moisture content which means its flesh is firmer.
-Besides, it is the only winter squash that doesn’t have that “squashy” smell, if you know what I mean.
+This particular type of squash has lower moisture content which means its flesh is firmer; it’s one of the winter squash or pumpkin varieties that are perfect for Thai cooking.

 This dish is one of the many dishes I was served quite often when I was growing up.
 I used to get yelled at for picking off the squash and eating only the meat.
 Even then, I knew it was the squash that made the dish more delicious; it imparts subtle natural sweetness to the curry and complements the pork very well.

-- 1 kabocha or buttercup squash, seeded and cut into 1-inch cubes, skin and all
+- 1 small (1½ pounds) kabocha or buttercup squash, deseeded and cut into 1-inch cubes, skin and all

-- 2 ounces Panaeng curry paste (I use Maesri, but any imported brand will do.)
+- 2 ounces phanaeng (also panaeng or panang) curry paste (I use Maesri, but any brand imported from Thailand will do.)

-- 5-6 fresh kaffir lime leaves, cut into very thing strips
+- 5-6 fresh makrut lime leaves, cut into very thing strips

 - Fish sauce